BabylonJS/Documentation/content/How_To/mesh/How_to_use_MorphTargets.md

 myInfluence = mesh.morphTargetManager.getTarget(key);
 ```
 See the following example for a full playground using morph targets from a glTF file.
-- <Playground id="#9CLJEF" title="Morph Targets From a .glTF File" description="Simple example of using morph targets from a .glTF file." image=""/>
+- <Playground id="#9CLJEF" title="Morph Targets From a .glTF File" description="Simple example of using morph targets from a .glTF file."/>

 ## List of morphable properties